 There are a number of tasks one has to deal with before enrolling in business school, especially as an international student.
 I’ll lay out my list here – it’s specific to a UK student and Kellogg, but it should help a few of you out there nonetheless.
-Some of the links will require you to have a Kellogg ID – I wish they didn’t, as it’s not the kind of information that should be secured.
-Click on for the blow by blow list.
+Some of the links will require you to… Continue reading International Students and the US MBA

 Take a look at the video which I was shown by my pal Steve (who’s also on the way to Kellogg).
 This was a mainstream ad, featuring an inside joke about MBAs – which would sail right over the head of most people in the UK.
-More than anything, that illustrates how little brand value the MBA has in the UK (and possibly Europe) compared to the US.
+More than anything, that illustrates how little brand value… Continue reading MBAs in and out of the US

 This is fairly typical of how Kellogg DAK II was.
 At a little fair for all of the college clubs this group of guys pops out of nowhere and starts singing to us.
 WTF?